Establishment of the Katahdin Woods and Waters National Monument

 - January 2018: Planning meeting in East Millinocket

 - Fall 2018: Planning meetings in Presque Isle, Brewer, and South Portland

-These meetings informed Katahdin Woods and Waters’ draft foundation document.
+In addition to providing input for the draft management framework, these meetings informed Katahdin Woods and Waters’ draft foundation document.
 This document outlines the significance, values, and key resources of the Monument.
-A draft management framework, a precursor to the management plan, will be available for public comment in fall 2019.

 Visiting Maine's National Monument

 The National Monument is open to visitors, with opportunities for hiking, biking, cross-country skiing, and, fishing, and on the east side of Monument, hunting and snowmobiling.
 Learn more about how to enjoy our new public lands here and plan your visit using our list of local accommodations and maps of the property.

 NOTE: The Katahdin Loop Road is shut down for the season due to snow and the forecast of more snow.
 The North Entrance Road is still open but is subject to closure with more snow.
 No overnight parking is permitted past the north gate.
 Use the parking areas near the vault toilet to park if using the North Entrance for overnight travel.
 (11/8/2019)

 Get more information on current conditions at www.nps.gov/kaww/planyourvisit/conditions.htm

 Katahdin Woods & Waters—Our Monument, Our Community, Voices from the Region NRCM is pleased to share our report, which features business and civic leaders from the Katahdin region describing how Katahdin Woods and Waters National Monument is providing positive benefits to their communities.
 The report was issued to coincide with the one-year anniversary of the National Monument, which was established on August 24, 2016.
 Read the report.